 Though by you slain, they shall return,

-For what was won the 9th of May.
+For what we won the 9th of May.